-Macro-dynamics are exemplary.
-Compared to the Kenzie for high impedance headphones it is only slightly less in dynamic range but snappier and more punchy.
+Macro-dynamics are decent.
+The Auris has excellent nuance and hard-solid tones that are responsible for its punchy sound.
+However I sometimes think it could have better dynamic range and openness.
+Compared to the Kenzie for high impedance headphones it seems slightly more compressed in the midrange but sounds more punchy on percussion and drums.
 Compared to the Mogwai for planars louds to softs are only minutely less contrasted, though the Mogwai does drive them better.
 The Atticus and HD650 sound more dynamic on the Auris than the Ampsandsound amps.
 Turning that impedance knob over to 300 or 600 is vivacious with the right headphones.

 Micro-Dynamics or small nuances and gradations are clearly audible on the Auris giving it a very musically satisfying sound.
 I love the way the Auris handles percussion in the louds and softs.
 Especially since the Auris is very controlled and natural with strong resounding tones it is able to provide a good sense of drive and rhythm across a range of headphones.

 The area I feel the Auris needs improvement on is blackness of background and purity.
-I find it decently resolving and the treble is detailed but there is a want for a cleaner sound to some extent.
-Something like the iFi Pro iCan comes to mind that is cleaner and more polished sounding than the Auris yet is not as open, dynamic, and balanced.
+I find it decently resolving and the treble is detailed but there is a want for a cleaner and slightly clearer sound to some extent.
+Something like the iFi Pro iCan comes to mind that is cleaner and more polished sounding than the Auris yet is not punchy and balanced.

-Just because I mention this want of a little more freshness and purity doesn’t mean I think overall clarity is lacking per se but when using a high impedance headphone and comparing the Kenzie to the Auris I feel the Auris to fall slightly behind the pricier Kenzie.
+Just because I mention this want of a little more freshness and purity doesn’t mean I think overall clarity is lacking per se but when using a high impedance headphone and comparing the Kenzie to the Auris I feel the Auris to fall slightly behind the pricier Kenzie and Mogwai.

 Soundstage is adequately deep and wide.
 The upgrades on my Mogwai as well as the PSVANE KT88 tubes make it sound it sound wider than stock so a comparison to my Mogwai loses a bit of relativity.
 I can’t recall the stock version but I feel the Auris is about the same in soundstage size.
 It has a very holographic sound to it with good layering, imaging, and separation but its width is not far reaching.
 Calling it modest would be a fair assessment.
 It’s size is about average for this price range.